seeingnft/teia-/How-to-swap-🔃.md

 ***

 1. Click on your OBJKT's link to see the details.
-If you are still synced to your wallet, you should see “Swap” next to “info” and “owners”.
+If you are still synced to your wallet, you should see "swap" next to "info", " listings" and "history".
 (If you don’t see these options, then you have to sync your wallet again.)
-2. Click on swap
+2. Click on swap.
 3. Input how many OBJKTs out of your edition that you want to set for sale.
 For example, If you have `10`, and you want to keep `1`, and sell `9`, then input `9`.
 If you want to sell all of them, input `10`.
-4. Input how much each edition number should cost in Tezos
+4. Input how much each edition should cost in Tezos.
-5. Hit the [swap] button.
-Approve in your wallet.
+5. Click the "swap" button.
+You will be prompted to approve the transaction in your wallet app.

 ***